orchestral/cookbook/README.md

 ## About the Cookbook

 This cookbook is aim to help developers to learn and use Orchestra Platform 3.
+We once try writing in-depth tutorial on Orchestra Platform but feel that it quickly become obsolete once we release new version.

+We're however hoping that by hosting this book via [GitBook](https://gitbook.com) and the source markdown in [GitHub](https://github.com) it would be easier to for us to update this cookbook in the future.

 ### Contributing